Fury3K/AudioScholar-static/docs/SRS-MarkdownVersion/SRS-MD.md

     -   The Recommendation Module is running and ready to perform content analysis.
     -   The ID of the lecture recording (or summary) to be analyzed is available.
 -   **Normal Flow:**
-    1. The Analyze Lecture Content transaction is initiated, receiving the lecture recording (or summary) ID as input.
+1. The LearningMaterialRecommenderService initiates the analysis, receiving the lecture recording (or summary) ID as input.
-    2. The module retrieves the lecture summary text from the database using the provided ID.
+2. The module retrieves the lecture summary from the database using the provided ID.
-    3. The module applies Natural Language Processing (NLP) techniques to the summary text to:
-        -   **Extract Keywords:** Identify significant keywords and phrases that represent the core concepts of the lecture.
-This may involve techniques like term frequency-inverse document frequency (TF-IDF), keyword extraction algorithms, or using NLP libraries.
-            -   **Identify Key Topics:** Determine the main topics or themes discussed in the lecture.
-This may involve topic modeling techniques, semantic analysis, or rule-based topic identification. *Initial version may use simpler keyword-based topic identification, more advanced topic modeling for future versions.*
+3. The module extracts the topics and keywords that were already generated and stored within the Summary object during the summarization process (Module 2.3).
-    4. The module outputs the extracted keywords and identified key topics as analysis results.
-These results will be used by the “Generate Learning Material Recommendations” transaction (3.2) to formulate search queries.
+4. The module prepares these keywords and topics to be used for formulating search queries for the learning material recommendations.
-    5. The module logs the completion of the content analysis process and stores the analysis results (keywords, topics) temporarily or for future reference (optional).
+5. The module logs the retrieval of content analysis results.
 -   **Alternative Flows:**
     -   **A1.
 Summary retrieval failure:** If retrieving the lecture summary text from the database fails (e.g., due to database errors, invalid recording ID), the module logs an error and may indicate that content analysis could not be performed for this lecture.
     -   **A2.
 No keywords or topics extracted:** If the NLP analysis fails to extract any relevant keywords or identify key topics from the summary text (e.g., due to poor summary quality, insufficient text content), the module may output an empty set of keywords and topics or a message indicating that analysis yielded no results.
 In this case, recommendation generation may rely on default keywords or broader search terms (fallback strategy).